Title

 ★★★★☆

 Initial impressions of the book were not so good.
-Sometimes sci-fi books can seem a bit like computer game non-playable scenes.
-A bit cartoonish.
-A bit mysogynistic.
-Edgy protagonists.
-Masculine cliches.
-Lacking real detail.
-And I got that sense immediately.
-What I try to remember when I experience this, is that it is not necessarily the fault of the book, but quite possibly the fault of my imagination.
-So in this case, I used my memory of Tarkovsky's film, to filter my reading of the book.
+Sometimes (to me) sci-fi books can seem a bit like computer games: a bit cartoonish; a bit mysogynistic; cool, edgy protagonists; masculine cliches; lacking psychological depth; etc etc. And I got that sense immediately.
+What I try to remember when I start feeling this, is that it is not necessarily a bad thing, and not necessarily a fault of the book.
+It can be a lack of imagination on my part.
+So in this case, I used my memory of Tarkovsky's film, to try to trigger my imagination as I read and visualised scenes and characters in the book.
 It worked a treat.

 If you're a fan of Jeff Vandermeer, and particularly the Southern Reach Trilogy, I recommend reading this book back to back with Downward to The Earth by Robert Silverberg.
 I will say no more.